official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 assure you that thought is being given to them, necessarily on a highly restricted basis.
 You will understand that correspondence, widely copied, on these issues

-[^34] Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.
+[^34]: Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.
-[^35] Manuscript comment Manning to Powell, 22 February 2002, on Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.
+[^35]: Manuscript comment Manning to Powell, 22 February 2002, on Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.
-[^36] Manuscript comment Powell to Manning on Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.
+[^36]: Manuscript comment Powell to Manning on Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.

 406

-The Report of the Iraq Inquiryis to be avoided.
+is to be avoided.
 If any addressees were intending to comment, grateful if this could be in the form of personal letters to the PUS only.

 “We will of course give guidance for Posts on Iraq issues as and when we can.”[^37]